-- Keep your methods as simple as possible and break them into multiple methods if they start to gain complexity (or if you can reuse specific parts of it).
-If you need comments to describe your method, it is possible that it is too complex.
+- Keep your methods as simple as possible and break them into multiple methods if they start to gain complexity, or if you can reuse specific parts.
+If you need comments to describe your method, it may be too complex.

 We also use Roslynator, a lightweight collection of analyzers, refactorings and fixes for C#.
 Roslynator will be even more useful when the StyleCop can't be added to legacy projects.

-There is also an extensive documentation for C# available here.
+There is also extensive documentation for C# available here.